riselocalswfl/Rise-Local-open-beta/replit.md

-# Rise Local - Fort Myers Marketplace & Community
+# Rise Local - Fort Myers Deals & Local Business Discovery

 ## Overview
-Rise Local is a full-stack web application connecting local vendors, artisans, and farmers with buyers in Fort Myers, Florida.
-Its core purpose is to stimulate local commerce, promote sustainability, and enhance community engagement.
-The platform offers a marketplace for local products, services, and event management with RSVP and attendance tracking capabilities.
-It aims to provide a robust platform for vendors and enrich community interaction while maintaining a counterculture yet polished brand aesthetic.
-The business vision is to be the one-stop-shop for all things local in SWFL, making supporting local businesses easy.
+Rise Local is a mobile-first app connecting local businesses with shoppers in Fort Myers, Florida.
+Local businesses offer exclusive deals, and shoppers discover new places to save money while supporting their community.
+The platform features deal discovery, membership perks (Rise Local Pass), and business profiles.
+The vision is to make it easy for locals to find great deals and support neighborhood businesses in SWFL.

 ## User Preferences
 Preferred communication style: Simple, everyday language.